 Ability to Keep Residents Mobile

-This tells you the percentage of patients who maintained mobility over time.
-Optimizing mobility is usually a good sign for residents' well-being.
+This indicates the percent of residents who retained mobility levels over time.
+Preserving mobility is often a good sign for residents' health.

 Short-term Care: Rehospitalizations

-This datapoint is a measure of the number of rehospitalizations per 1,000 days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is key to restoring the physical well-being of residents.
+This datapoint is a measure of the number of times residents are rehospitalized per thousand days of short-term resident care.

 Short-term Care: ER Visits